More Hamstring Injury Facts:

 Modify, decrease and/or avoid activities or motions that cause pain and irritation, and ensure you always warm up and cool down before participating in activities.

-Gentle massage after vigorous activities will help relax your tissues; physical therapy, acupressure, deep massage and chiropractic care are also good for more severe cases.
+Gentle massage after vigorous activities will help relax your tissues; physio, acupressure, deep massage and chiropractic care are also good for more severe cases.

 Maintain a Healthy Weight